panzi/blender-addon-import-pixelart/README.md

 Blender add-on that imports pixle art images as colored cubes.
 Pixels with 100% alpha are ignored.

-Copy this script to your `scripts/addons` folder and activate the script in Blender's Add-on preferences to be able use it.
+In use the Install button under Edit > Preferences > Add-ons to install this script and then click the checkbox to activate it.

 Features
 --------